 • International grantmaking matters including expenditure responsibility for private foundations.

-• Governance, structural and organizational issues of U.S.-based organizations with affiliates and offices in other countries.
+• Governance, structural, and organizational issues for U.S.-based organizations with affiliates and offices in other countries.